Availity/availity-workflow/docusaurus/docs/tutorial/mocks.md

 The best way to learn is by examples and that is what we are going to do here.

-We are going to clear out the `App.js` file for tesing purposes and instead paste the below code snippet.
+We are going to clear out the `App.js` file for testing purposes and instead paste the below code snippet.

 ### Adding API Code Snippet